Skip to content

 Please check the relevant webpage(s) for the latest information.

-Simultaneous use of REACH and CHARIS REACH can be used simultaneously with CHARIS with any dispersion modes, but the wavelength coverage of CHARIS will be from 1850 nm to the longest wavelengths shown in the CHARIS webpage(s).
+Simultaneous use of REACH and CHARIS REACH can be used simultaneously with CHARIS with any dispersion modes, but the wavelength coverage of CHARIS will be from 1850 nm to the longest wavelengths shown in the REACH and the CHARIS webpage(s).

 Reminder About Basic Information